csfinchstartup/mikes-elmhub/README.md

 ### Solution Commentary
 - Basic web knowledge (html/js/css)
 - Framework experience + choices
   - Elm is a reactive programming framework (e.g. React/Redux stack), but it has a number of unique features and advantages that made it a compelling choice for this project:
     - type system
     - compiler to catch bugs before runtime
     - immutable data structures
     - performant (virtual DOM)
     - Elm CSS preprocessor
     - easy to use build/package system (updates elm-package.json whenever a new package is installed)
     - fun to use
 - UI architecture + design approach
-  - stub out models/views
+  - stub out basic models/views
   - add Actions
-  - make models/views real
+  - wire up models/views/actions
   - hack together a simple server
-  - TODO unify naming conventions
+  - make it pretty
-  - TODO consider folder systems
+  - unify naming conventions
 - API design, requirements and usage
   - one JSON file per user (currently only supports "library" user)
   - TODO parameterize the server endpoint